 Cabbage is a leafy vegetable of the Brassica family, which also includes broccoli, cauliflower, and Brussels sprouts, and it’s one of the oldest known vegetables, dating as far back as 4,000 B.C. in China.
-It comes in several varieties — green, red, and savoy — which can be eaten raw* or cooked, thrown in a soup, tossed in a salad or stir fry, topped on fish tacos, or simply just steamed by itself.
+It comes in several varieties—green, red, and savoy—which can be eaten raw* or cooked, thrown in a soup, tossed in a salad or stir fry, topped on fish tacos, or simply just steamed by itself.
+Even boiled, as you would for your favorite St. Patrick’s Day meal, corned beef and cabbage!

-The health benefits (and inexpensiveness) of cabbage earned it its nickname “drug of the poor” during the Middle Ages.
+The inexpensiveness and health benefits of cabbage earned it its nickname “drug of the poor” during the Middle Ages.
 If you are truly trying to improve your diet, adding this cruciferous vegetable to your meal plan is a good place to start.
 Here are 13 good reasons why:

 - Improved Digestion: You’ve heard “eat your roughage” and cabbage is a healthful source.
 Its fiber and water content can help to prevent constipation and maintain a healthy digestive tract.
 Eating cabbage in fermented form (sauerkraut) also gives you a boost of probiotics, one of the best things for a healthy digestive system and gut.